scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Infrastructure Components {#infra-components}

-The **beacon service**, the **path service**, and the **certificate service** are the main infrastructure components within a SCION AS.
-Each service can be deployed redundantly, depending on the AS's size and type.
-It is also possible to combine the services into one or more _control services_. _Internal routers_ forward packets inside the AS, while _border routers_ provide interconnectivity between ASes.
+The **beacon service**, the **path service**, and the **certificate service** are the main control-plane infrastructure components within a SCION AS.
+Each service can be deployed redundantly, depending on the AS's size and type. _Internal routers_ forward packets inside the AS, while _border routers_ provide interconnectivity between ASes.
+COMMENT: I proposed some changes, as all the above mentioned services are control services.
+COMMENT: I also find it a bit confusing that we mention internal routers here, as they are not really part of the SCION infrastructure.
+Maybe we could rewrite it like: "Existing Internal routers are used to forward packets inside the AS, while _SCION border routers_" ... .
+This is also more in line with what we describe later in the paragraph

 - The _beacon service_ discovers path information.
 It is responsible for generating, receiving, and propagating PCBs.
 Periodically, the beacon service generates a set of PCBs, which are forwarded to its child ASes or neighboring core ASes.
 The PCBs are flooded over policy-compliant paths to discover multiple paths between any pair of core ASes.
 - The _path service_ stores mappings from AS identifiers to sets of announced path segments.
 The path service is organized as a hierarchical caching system similar to that of DNS.
 Through the beacon service, ASes select the set of path segments through which they want to be reached, and they register them to the path service in the ISD core.
 - The _certificate service_ keeps cached copies of certificates and manages keys and certificates for securing inter-AS communication.
 The certificate service is queried by the beacon service when validating the authenticity of PCBs (i.e., when the beacon service lacks a certificate).

 _Border routers_ are deployed at the edge of SCION ASes.
 The main task of border routers is to forward packets to a neighbor border router or to the destination host within the AS.
-While SCION takes care of inter-domain routing, it relies on existing routing protocols (e.g., IS-IS, OSPF, SDN) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding. _Internal routers_, therefore, do not need to be changed to support SCION.
+While SCION takes care of inter-domain routing, it relies on existing routing protocols (e.g., IS-IS, OSPF, MPLS, SR, ...) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding. _Internal routers_, therefore, do not need to be changed to support SCION.
+COMMENT: I removed SDN, as it is not really a routing protocol, rather just a paradigm about how to mange & configure networks.
+I mentioned, instead, MPLS & Segment Routing

 ### Formal Verification

 An additional feature of SCION is its formal verification.
 The SCION network system consists of a variety of components such as routers, servers, and edge devices.
 Such a complex system eludes the mental capacities of human beings for considering all possible states and interactions.
 That is why SCION includes a formal verification framework developed by the Department of Computer Science of the ETH Zurich {{KLENZE2021}}.
 This guarantees that packet forwarding and SCION's authentication mechanisms are correct and consistent.
+COMMENT: mechanisms --> mechanisms and implementations

 ## Conventions and Definitions